← Back to Guides

 Product liability insurance covers claims made against you when a product you have manufactured, sold, or supplied causes:

-- Personal injury — a customer is harmed by something you sold.
+• Personal injury: a customer is harmed by something they bought from your stall.

-Examples of product liability claims relevant to craft sellers:
+Examples of product liability claims relevant to craft fair sellers:

-- A candle or wax melt causes a fire in the customer's home.
+• A candle or wax melt bought at a fair causes a fire in the customer's home.

 How it differs from public liability